Shanbashir1/Better-Health-Care/README.md

 8. Message
 9. Urgent (Drop down urgent option)
 + The Booking form if completed correctly will forward the user to the manage booking page.
 Otherwise it will request the user to correctly complete all the fields.
-+ The user is also send a message once the booking has been made
++ The user is also sent a  success message once the booking has been created.
 <img src="docs/readme-images/success-booking.png" alt = "Approved" style="height:200px; width: 100%;">

-### Manage Booking Page (Read/View Booking)
+### Manage Appointments Page (Read/View Booking)
 <span style="color:blue">**If a appointment has been approved by the admin**</span>
 <img src="docs/readme-images/approved.png" alt = "Approved" style="height:200px; width: 100%;">

-+ So once a user has made a succesful booking, the booking is forwarded onto our manage booking page.
-Once the booking has been approved, the Approved notification will be displayed to the users, depending if the user is logged in.
++ So once a user has made a succesful booking, the booking is forwarded onto our manage appointment page.
+Once the booking has been approved, the approved notification will be displayed to the users, depending if the user is logged in.
-+ A font Awesome thumbs up icon was used to design the Approved notification.
++ A font Awesome thumbs up icon was used to design the approved notification.
 + <span style="color:red">*Your appointment is now confirmed.
 Please ensure you attend the appointment*</span> This text informs the user that the appointment has been approved and booked in and that they should attend the clinic.
 + The booking has information on the user,  such as
 1. First Name